Reproducing brasses and incised slabs

 If you do find a brass that is coming loose please report this to:

 Hon.
-Conservation Officer, MBS
+Conservation Officer

 Greater caution should be exercised when taking a copy of incised slabs.
 Only attempt to take a rubbing or dabbing when the entire surface of the slab is in sound condition.
 If the surrounding floor or wall is damp, the surface of the slab may be crumbling or flaking away or may be damaged by surface salts.
 In these conditions the lightest pressure of rubbing or dabbing can easily cause the worst affected parts of the surface to break away, causing irreparable damage to the slab.
-The only feasible method of making a satisfactory record of slabs with unstable surfaces without damaging them is photography.
+The only feasible method of making a satisfactory record of slabs with unstable surfaces without damaging

 To rub a brass you will need the following items: